 Salivary α-amylase exhibits a diurnal rhythm, displaying a pronounced decrease within an hour of waking up, followed by a steady increase in its activity throughout the course of the day.
 Salivary alpha-amylase has been found to be related with post-traumatic stress disorder, chronic stress, behaviour, health and cognitive function.
-Also, salivary α-amylase increases can be prevented by beta-blockade (like propanolol) or elicited by SNS activating drugs (like yohimbine).
-The determination of salivary alpha-amylase levels has been helpful as biomarkers of ANS activity in various fields of bio-behavioural research.
+Also, saliva α-amylase increases can be prevented by beta-blockade (like propanolol) or elicited by SNS activating drugs (like yohimbine).
+The determination of saliva α-amylase levels has been helpful as biomarkers of ANS activity in various fields of bio-behavioural research.

-The minimum sensitivity detection limit of alpha-amylase (α-amylase) using this human alpha amylase saliva ELISA kit was approximately 3.6 U/ml.
-The dynamic assay range for this kit is 10.0 – 50.0 U/ml.
+The minimum sensitivity detection limit of alpha-amylase (α-amylase) using current human alpha amylase saliva ELISA kit was approximately 3.6 U/ml.
+The dynamic range for this assay is 10.0 – 50.0 U/ml.

 - Cortisol and α-Amylase Secretion Patterns between and within Depressed and Non-Depressed Individuals.
 PLoS One.
 (2015) 10 (7): e0131002.
 Booij S.H., et al.

 - Salivary amylase – The enzyme of unspecialized euryphagous animals.
 Arch Oral Biol.
 (2015) 60 (8): 1162-76.
 Review.
 Boehlke C., et al.